noahgolmant/skeletor/README.md

 `CUDA_VISIBLE_DEVICES=0,1 python train.py config.yaml --self_host=2 resnet_cifar`

-Ray will handle scheduling all four jobs on the two devices using a queue.
+Ray will handle scheduling the jobs across all available resources.

 Logs (`track` records) will be stored in `<args.logroot>/<args.experimentname>`.
 See the `track` docs for how to access these records as DataFrames.